 Deleting a file from your hard disk drive or formatting the entire hard drive does free up space on your hard disk but does not destroy the data making it easier to be recovered by freely available data recovery tools.
 Deleting simply removes the pointers to the file, making it invisible and allowing free space for further storage.

-Peter Gutmann, computer scientist in Department of computer science, university of Auckland, New Zealand, proposed a 35 pass erasure method to prevent data recovery using sophisticated tools such as magnetic force microscopes.
-However with the arrival of newer HDDs, that used PRML coding techniques instead of older MFM/RLL technique used in early HDD, made Gutmann method obsolete.
+Peter Gutmann, a computer scientist in the Department of Computer Science, University of Auckland, New Zealand, proposed a 35-pass erasure method to prevent data recovery using sophisticated tools such as magnetic force microscopes.
+However, the arrival of newer HDDs, that used PRML coding techniques instead of older MFM/RLL techniques used in early HDD, made Gutmann method obsolete.
 Gutmann’s contemporary, Bruce Schneier, a security expert, also proposed a 7 pass overwriting method to erase data.
-A German information security agency, BSI, in the early 2000 devised a 7 pass method (VSITR) which became popular in Europe.
-Another standard published by Britain’s National Cyber Security Center, HMG Infosec Standard 5, proposed Baseline method with 1 pass and Enhanced method with three passes.
+A German information security agency, BSI, in early 2000 devised a 7-pass method (VSITR) which became popular in Europe.
+Another standard published by Britain’s National Cyber Security Center, HMG Infosec Standard 5, proposed the Baseline method with 1 pass and the Enhanced method with three passes.
 Click here to learn more about 24 global data erasure standards.

 NIST 800-88: Globally Adhered Media Sanitization Standard

 NIST 800-88 with one write pass is the most preferred standard by the US federal government today.
-NIST (National Institute of Standards and Technology, U.S.) guidelines for media sanitization, first published in 2006 and revised in 2014, is now one among the most prevalent media sanitization guidelines in the world today.
+NIST (National Institute of Standards and Technology, U.S.) guidelines for media sanitization, first published in 2006 and revised in 2014, is now one of the most prevalent media sanitization guidelines in the world today.
 It specifies ‘Clear’ and ‘Purge’ as methods of media sanitization to attain data destruction through overwriting.
 The guidelines state that “for ATA disk drives manufactured after 2001 (over 15 GB) clearing by overwriting the media once is adequate to protect the media.”
 Also, the revised guidelines in 2014 stated that “For storage devices containing magnetic media, a single overwrite pass with a fixed pattern such as binary zeros typically hinders recovery of data even if state of the art laboratory techniques are applied to attempt to retrieve the data.”
-NIST purge technique can also be executed with a single pass, although it also offers an inverted 3 pass method.
+The NIST purge technique can also be executed with a single pass, although it also offers an inverted 3-pass method.
 NIST also recommends that hidden areas of the drive should also be addressed, before overwriting.

 SSD Erasure- NIST Recommends 1 Pass with Specialized Commands